ResetXPDR/MSFS_AutoFPS/README.md

     - Useful to reinitialise and recommence the seek process for TLOD Min/Top + should conditions change significantly from what they were on initial start-up.
     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
   - Flight type - VFR or IFR (any mode), and four additional user profiles (expert mode)
+    - Non-expert mode:
-    - In non-expert mode, VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR to account for the greater performance expectation that GA flights in rural areas will have.
+      - VFR will use higher minimum and maximum TLODs and a lower TLOD base altitude than IFR.
+      - Accounts for the greater performance expectation that GA flights in rural areas will have.
+    - Expert mode:
+      - Defaults to similar settings differences as non-expert mode for VFR and IFR.
-    - Expert mode will default to similar settings differences, with user1 through user4 being initially based on the IFR profile, and are fully customisable and saved to/restored from the respective profile.
+      - user1 through user4 profiles are initially based on the IFR profile.
+      - Settings are fully customisable and saved to/restored from the respective profile.
+      - Profile names can be edited, including VFR and IFR:
+        - Double clicking on the profile combo box text area toggles edit-ability, with non-editable being the initial state on startup.
+        - Press Enter, press Tab or click on another control on the app UI for the changed text to be accepted.
     - Command line argument support for flight type profiles is as follows:
       - -ifr and -vfr continue launching the app with the default IFR and VFR profiles, even if renamed in expert mode.
       - -user1 to -user4 now open their corresponding user profiles, restricted to expert mode.